-- B. Landscaping Adjacent to Mechanical Equipment, Lift Stations, Services Areas and Dumpster Enclosures.
-The exterior of any service area, lift station, or dumpster enclosure shall be landscaped with: - A minimum of one (1) shrub for every three linear feet, on center, and one (1) small understory tree for every 35 linear feet.
+- A. Landscaping Adjacent to Mechanical Equipment, Services Areas and Dumpster Enclosures.
+The exterior of any service area, lift station, or dumpster enclosure shall be landscaped with: - 1.
+A minimum of one (1) shrub for every three linear feet, on center, and one (1) small understory tree for every 35 linear feet.
 Maximum growth height shall not exceed eight (8) feet or conflict with existing trees or utilities. - 2.
-An opaque solid fence or wall consistent with the requirements of Section 3.6: Fences, Walls, Berms and Retaining Walls, may be used to satisfy the planting requirements for these facilities provided such fence or wall is at least six (6) feet in height from grade and completely encloses the area. - 3.
-Landscaping and or walls/fences shall be installed no less than three (3) feet from the equipment, service area, or dumpster enclosure to allow for access, maintenance and required air flow.
+A fence or wall consistent with the requirements of Section 5.6.: Fences, Walls, Berms and Retaining Walls, may be used to satisfy the planting requirements for these facilities provided such fence or wall is at least six (6) feet in height from grade and completely encloses the area. - 3.
+Landscaping and or walls/fences shall be installed no less than three (3) feet from the equipment to allow for access, maintenance and required air flow.

-3.8.
+5.6.
 Fences, Walls, Berms, and Retaining Walls

-3.8.1.
+5.6.1.
 Purpose and Applicability

 - A. Purpose and Intent.
-The purpose of this section is to ensure the safe, appropriate, and aesthetically pleasing construction of fences, walls, berms, and retaining walls within the City.
-For the purpose of this section, fences, walls, berms, and retaining walls are all considered to be free standing elements that are not structural elements of a building. - B. Applicability.
-Unless otherwise specified in this section, fences and walls, whether required by this Code or optional, shall require a zoning permit unless otherwise permitted through building permits, or unless otherwise stated below. - 1.
+The purpose of this Section is to ensure for the safe, appropriate (specifically for historic districts as defined in Section 9), and aesthetically pleasing construction of fences, walls, berms, and retaining walls within the City.
+For the purpose of this Section, fences, walls, berms, and retaining walls are all considered to be free standing elements that are not structural elements of a building. - B. Applicability.
+Unless otherwise specified in this Section, fences and walls, whether required by this LDC or optional, shall require a zoning permit unless otherwise permitted through building permits, or unless otherwise stated below. - 1.
 Exceptions.
 The following do not require a permit: - a.
 Internal garden area fences in residential districts.
-For the purpose of this section, an internal garden fence is one that is five (5) feet or more from property lines and is less than four (4) feet in height and serves the purpose of protecting garden areas from animals. - C. Design Alternatives.
-Consistent with Section 1.11: Design Alternatives, design alternatives may be considered for the following design elements within this section: building materials, breaks and openings in fences and walls, side and rear fence and wall heights for residential districts, all fence and wall heights for nonresidential and planned districts, and berm design standards.
-The purpose of the design alternative may be any of the following: - 1.
-To allow an establishment with uses that require high fences to protect public safety. - 2.
-To allow a use needing additional height to meet or exceed the compatibility standards. - 3.
-To allow recreation uses in which pedestrian or spectator safety cannot be guaranteed with a maximum fifteen (15) foot fence, and which may require heights greater than fifteen (15) feet. - To allow for fencing materials similar in appearance to the materials used in the building(s) on the property. - 5.
-To allow for fencing materials that provide equal or greater protection and general appearance than the permitted materials. - To allow for fencing materials more appropriate for uses near environmentally sensitive areas. - 7.
-To allow design options for, but not the removal of, required openings per Section 3.8.3.C.5: Breaks and Openings in Fences and Walls.
+For the purpose of this section an internal garden fence is one that is five (5) feet or more from property lines and serves the purpose of protecting garden areas from animals. - C. Design Alternatives.
+Due to individual unique characteristics or circumstances of any given development and consistent with Section 3.11.: Design Alternatives, design alternatives may be considered for particular design elements.
+The following design elements within this Section may be considered for design alternatives: building materials, breaks and openings in fences and walls, side and rear fence and wall heights for residential, nonresidential and planned district fence and wall heights, berm design standards, or a design alternative may per permitted for any of the following: - 1.
+An establishment with uses that require high fences to protect public safety; - 2.
+Additional height is necessary to meet or exceed the compatibility standards; and - 3.
+For unique recreation uses in which pedestrian or spectator safety cannot be guaranteed with a maximum fifteen (15) foot fence, and which may require heights greater than fifteen (15) feet, a design alternative may be requested. - 4.
+To allow for fencing materials similar in appearance to the materials used in the building(s) on the property; - 5.
+To allow for fencing materials that provide equal or greater protection and general appearance than the permitted materials; and/or - 6.
+To allow for fencing materials more appropriate for uses near environmentally sensitive areas. - 7.
+To allow for design options for required openings per Section 5.6.3.C.5.: Breaks and Openings in Fences and Walls, design alternative shall not be approved to remove this requirement.

-3.8.2.
+5.6.2.
 General Standards